Cosmic Queries – Dimensional Leaking

 where you might indeed have a circumstance where you can tell the difference between a gravitational activity,

-It matters because when we are trying to understand these extreme situations, such as a black hole or the beginning of the universe.
+It matters because when we are trying to understand these extreme situations, such as a black hole or the beginning of the universe, there are subtle differences that do come into account.

-So, but then we learn, if you take physics class in chemistry, about these other forces, electromagnetic, the weak nuclear force, the strong nuclear force.
+But then we learn, if you take physics class in chemistry, about these other forces, electromagnetic, the weak nuclear force, the strong nuclear force.
+Yes.

-The standard model about particles that we use, the quarks and the leptons and things like that, do not include a particle that moves gravity around.
+The standard model about particles that we use, you know, the quarks and the leptons and things like that, do not include a particle that moves gravity around.

 So if gravity is a fundamental force, there should exist a particle